pumkinisawesome/PhysicsCompetitionContributions/README.md

 - The X and Y coordinates where the ball would leave the frame (which would either be on the far right side, or falling out of the bottom of frame)
 - The time that the ball exits the frame

+When I joined the project, there were two ways to view the results of your submission in real time: an SVG animation that showed the path the ball took along with the coordinates of each obstacle hit, or a 3D view using Three.js and PBR materials.
+I added a third view to that, enabling a 3D view to be opened in a headset like the Oculus/Meta Quest 2 by just visiting the web page and pressing a button.

+## My roles in the project

+I had two main roles to play in the developoment of this project:

+- to redesign the currently existing Three.js environment being used for the Bounce competition 3D view to be more visually pleasing, while refactoring and cleaning up relevant code, and
+- to add a third view, VR, based on the existing 3D view, and deal with any design or code changes related to this.

+### Environment redesign

+My first job, after reading through relevant parts of the codebase to become accustomed to how the product functioned, was to redesign the 3D room that the Bounce 3D View displayed in.
+At the time, it was a square room with simple concrete PBR textures on the walls, and a floating vertical 10m $`\times`$ 10m steel slab in the centre of the room as the backdrop of the simulation.
+The ball and obstacles all used the same steel texture, and the lighting was from a single point source at the top of the room.

+My brief for the redesign was to go with a more steampunk feel, with some material suggestions and design ideas being:

+- Brick
+- Dark wood
+- Brass
+- Warehouse-feel

+Up until this point, all of this scene creation code had been inside of `UI/src/components/Submits/Bounce/Bounce3DView.jsx`, and was taking up the majority of the file, so I moved it out to `BounceSceneGroup.js`, and organised the whole file into smaller functions to reduce repetition, and I tried to keep each function under 100 lines.

+### VR support

+## File and directory descriptions

+Here is a description of the purpose of each file and directory in this repo (ignoring irrelevant files in `Sandbox/`):

+### `Docs/Oculus/`